Explore the latest books of this year!

 Recommended Reading Order

-Once Judge Atlee was a powerful figure in Clanton, Mississippi--a pillar of the community who towered over local law and politics for forty years.
-Now the judge is a shadow of his former self, a sick, lonely old man who has withdrawn to his sprawling ancestral home.
-Knowing the end is near, Judge Atlee has issued a summons for his two sons to return to Clanton to discuss his estate.
-Ray Atlee is the eldest, a Virginia law professor, newly single and still enduring the aftershocks of a surprise divorce.
-Forrest is Ray’s younger brother, who redefines the notion of a family’s black sheep.
-The summons is typed by the judge himself, on his handsome old stationery, and gives the date and time for Ray and Forrest to appear in his study.
-Ray reluctantly heads south to his hometown, to the place where he grew up and now prefers to avoid.
+2. #1 NEW YORK TIMES BEST SELLER • A pillar of the community who towered over local law and politics for forty years, Judge Atlee is now a shadow of his former self—a sick, lonely old man who has withdrawn to his sprawling ancestral home in Clanton, Mississippi.
+Knowing that the end is near, Judge Atlee has issued a summons for his two sons to return to Clanton to discuss his estate.
+Ray Atlee is the elder, a Virginia law professor, newly single, still enduring the aftershocks of a surprise divorce.
+Forrest is Ray’s younger brother, the family’s black sheep.
+The summons is typed by the Judge himself, on his handsome old stationery, and gives the date and time for Ray and Forrest to appear in his study.
+Ray reluctantly heads south to his hometown, to the place he now prefers to avoid.
 But the family meeting does not take place.
-The judge dies too soon, and in doing so leaves behind a shocking secret known only to Ray.
-And perhaps someone else.
-From the Paperback edition.
+The Judge dies too soon, and in doing so leaves behind a shocking secret known only to Ray . . . and perhaps to someone else.
+Don’t miss John Grisham’s new book, THE EXCHANGE: AFTER THE FIRM!

 4.0